manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 As with variable declarations, TypeScript can often infer the return value type of a function.
 Nevertheless, explicitly stating the desired return value type with a type definition is highly recommended.
 This makes it a lot easier to always see at a glance which type a function returns (without it, we would be forced to always read and comprehend the complete function body - and not all functions are three-liners), and it prevents a whole category of programming errors, because once we declare the expected return type, we cannot mistakenly change the return value of a function to the wrong type without TypeScript preventing us from doing so.

+Of course, functions can also return values of type `object`, and you can define the desired shape of that object as the return type of a function in the same way you do with primitive types:

+    const getProduct = (): { name: string, weight: number, amount: number } => {
+        return { name: "Banana", weight: 0.23, amount: 42 };
+    };

+Writing object type definitions is always a bit unwieldy compared to writing just primitive type names, and it often doesn't make for very readably code files.
+This is especially true if an object's shape is used repeatedly, like this:

+    const getProduct = (): { name: string, weight: number, amount: number } => {
+        return { name: "Banana", weight: 0.2, amount: 10 };
+    };

+    const getTotalWeight(product: { name: string, weight: number, amount: number }): number => {
+        return product.weight * product.amount;
+    };

+    const decreaseAmount(product: { name: string, weight: number, amount: number }): void => {
+        if (product.amount > 0) {
+            product.amount = product.amount - 1;
+        }
+    };

+We need to deal with the same object shape in multiple places, simply because we are handling the same kind of thing again and again.
+Repeatedly writing out the shape of the thing we are expecting or returning is cumbersome at best, and error-prone at worst.

+Luckily, TypeScript offers a useful tool for this: the `interface` keyword.
+It allows us to define and name our own object type once, and re-use this definition in other places of our code, like this:

+    interface IProduct {
+        name: string;
+        weight: number;
+        amount: number;
+    };

+    const getProduct = (): IProduct => {
+        return { name: "Banana", weight: 0.2, amount: 10 };
+    };

+    const getTotalWeight(product: IProduct): number => {
+        return product.weight * product.amount;
+    };

+    const decreaseAmount(product: IProduct): void => {
+        if (product.amount > 0) {
+            product.amount = product.amount - 1;
+        }
+    };

+This makes for a much leaner and more expressive code file.
+In a sense, it is also a lot less ambiguous - by giving the references shape a name, we really mean the same "thing" in all three places, and not three different things that just happen to have the same shape.

+Note how TypeScript doesn't enforce any kind of syntax for the name of an interface - starting with an uppercase `I` is just my personal preference.

 - einführen, wo überall Typdefinitionen vorkommen dürfen